 The first search engines emerged in the early 90s.
 Until Google appeared in 1996, many were created, including Yahoo!
 The Web boom began.
 People realized that money could really be made from them.
 So they came to the conclusion that they needed to attract traffic.
 What was the best method of attracting traffic?
 Search engine optimisation Brisbane.
-At that moment the owners of the webs began to think how they could reach the first positions … SEO was born!
+At that moment the owners of the webs began to think about how they could reach the first positions … SEO was born!
 SEO focuses on organic search results, that is, what is not paid.
 But hey, let’s get to what matters and the reason why you are reading this article.

 What is SEO or search engine optimization in Brisbane?